Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 		return View();
 	}
 	````

+1. Add the `using Microsoft.AspNet.Authorization;` statement to the top of the HomeController.cs file.

 1. It is time to test your work.
 Press **F5** or start the debugger.
 When the application loads, it should bring up a sign-in screen that you can provide either a Office 365 or Microsoft (MSA) account on.
 After sign-in, you will be presented with a consent screen to authorize the app the permission scopes passed in.
 This consent screen will look slightly different if using an MSA account, but it achieves the same thing.